London, Chatham and Dover Railway: East Kent Railway

 The LCDR originated through the dissatisfaction felt by the inhabitants and businesses of towns in north and east Kent with the services provided by the SER, resulting in the formation of the East Kent Railway (EKR).
-Permission to build a new line from Strood near Rochester to Faversham was granted by Parliament in 1853, but the SER successfully fought off an attempt by the new company to secure running powers on its tracks.
+Permission to build a new line from Strood near Rochester to Faversham was granted by Parliament in the East Kent Railway Act 1853 (16 & 17 Vict. c. cxxxii), but the SER successfully fought off an attempt by the new company to secure running powers on its tracks.
 In return, the SER agreed not to oppose any future application for an extension of the line to Dover, which was granted in 1855.

 It took the EKR several years to raise the necessary finance and it was not until 25 January 1858 that the first section of the line from to Faversham was opened, with stations at Rainham, Sittingbourne, Teynham, and Faversham.
 On 29 March 1858, a second section opened, from Strood to Chatham.
 Around July 1858, a station opened at New Brompton (renamed New Brompton (Gillingham) in May 1886 and Gillingham from 1 October 1912).
 Rochester station opened after the rival SER opened Chatham Central station.

 On 3 March 1858, the West End of London and Crystal Palace Railway (WELCPR) opened the extension of its line from Norwood (Crystal Palace) to Beckenham Junction (opened as Beckenham) and Shortlands (opened as Bromley).

 On 22 November 1858, the Mid-Kent Railway constructed a line from New Beckenham to Beckenham Junction station and obtained running rights over the WELCPR to Bromley (Shortlands).
 From there the Crays Company was building a line on to Bromley South (opened as Bromley Common) and Bickley (opened as Southborough Road).
 The Mid Kent line connected with the WELCPR that later provided the essential access to London.
 After absorbing the Crays Company and gaining running rights over the Mid Kent metals to Beckenham Junction, the LCDR later bought the track between Beckenham Junction, Birkbeck and Bromley Junction, while the LBSCR absorbed the rest of the WELCPR.

-In 1859, the EKR changed its name to the LCDR, although Dover had not then been reached, coinciding with the Western Extension via Longfield to join the Crays Company rails at Southborough Road (now Bickley).
+By the London, Chatham and Dover Railway Act 1859 (22 & 23 Vict. c. liv), the EKR changed its name to the LCDR, although Dover had not then been reached, coinciding with the Western Extension via Longfield to join the Crays Company rails at Southborough Road (now Bickley).